Translating predictive distributions into informative priors: Examples

-Figure \ref{fig:small_cov_prior_post} shows the priors for \((h_{0}, \delta_{s}) \in \theta\) for 30 replicates with the covariate-specific target.
-The priors for our covariate-specific target exhibit substantial variability.
-There appear to be two distinct unimodal priors for \(h_{0}\) with similar loss, suggesting that \(\tc(Y \mid \boldsymbol{X})\) does not provided enough information to uniquely determine a prior distribution.
+The priors for \(h_{0}\) exhibit substantial variability across replicates (Figure \ref{fig:small_cov_prior_post}; see Supplement \ref{further-details-of-assessing-prior-replicability-uniqueness-and-differences-between-kl-and-cvm-discrepancies} for a comparison to the KL discrepancy, and Supplement \ref{full-marginal-prior-and-posterior-comparison-plots} for all \(\theta\)).
+Under both covariate-independent and covariate-specific approaches, there are two distinct unimodal priors for \(h_{0}\) with similar loss, suggesting that \(\tc(Y \mid \boldsymbol{X})\) does not provided enough information to uniquely determine a prior distribution.
 However both priors are significantly broader than the Hartmann et.~al.~priors.
-The marginal priors are slightly more consistent for \(\delta_{s}\) but variability persists.

 Figure \ref{fig:small_cov_prior_post} also shows the posteriors for these parameters when using the (uninformative and thus challenging) data from individual \(n = 26\).
-The flat prior produces a multimodal posterior\footnote{We run \texttt{Stan} with the default 4 chains to detect convergence warnings for Figure \ref{fig:warnings_all_priors}, but in Figure \ref{fig:small_cov_prior_post} we plot only one chain per replicate to better highlight multi-modal posteriors.} for our parameters of interest, demonstrating the lack of stability when computing the posterior and the need for some prior information.
-As a result, the posteriors are under all methods strongly depend on the prior distribution used, which as noted is not stable under any method here.
-However, all the possibility of a posterior for \(\delta_{s}\) with significant mass above 2 is removed by both of our priors, as is desirable, because such solutions correspond to extremely fast growth spurts that are physiologically implausible and are unsupported by the data from individual \(n = 26\).
+The posterior sampler, in the flat prior setting, unreliably locates and adapts to the posterior, resulting in the varied posterior estimates visible in Figure \ref{fig:small_cov_prior_post}.
+Conversely, any single replicate from the informative prior approaches provides enough regularization to ensure consistent posterior sampling for that particular replicate.
+Given this sensitivity to prior information, the posteriors strongly depend on the prior distribution used, which as noted is not stable under any method here.
+However, our priors produce posteriors for \(\delta_{s}\) with almost all mass below 2 (Supplement \ref{full-marginal-prior-and-posterior-comparison-plots}); this is desirable, because \(\delta_{s} > 2\) corresponds to physiologically implausible growth spurts that are unsupported by the data.